CIRCUIT POLICIES Updated January 28, 2020

 The top three (3) placing units at Circuit Championships in SRAA Class (SRA Class if there is not split), will be promoted to SA Class for the following season.
 The top three (3) placing units in SA Class at Circuit Championships will be promoted to SAA Class for the following season.
 Second groups are included in these promotions.
 Unit directors have the right to appeal these decisions to the Board of Directors.

-Promotions will remain in affect even if unit does not participate a given year or takes time off.
+Promotions will remain in effect even if unit does not participate a given year or takes time off.

 Percussion & Winds Promotion System